 Consumers are now using social media in most of the different stages of the buying process: when researching products and services, when making the decision to buy and when they are encountering any issues and are in need of customer service.

 Because of this, businesses need to find ways of truly integrating their social media strategy with all of their other marketing channels, including both digital and physical.How to use #socialmedia as part of an integrated #omnichannel strategy via @lilachbullockClick To Tweet

 The way you start is simple: by researching your customers and finding out where it is they’re spending their time online, what they’re preferred social networks are and what they are using each one for.
 For example, if you have accounts on multiple social networks, you might find that Twitter is much more likely to be used for customer service – this is useful to know, as you will be able to train those managing your Twitter account to provide better customer service.

-First of all, you will need a good tool to help you manage all of your social media as part of a team, so that everyone has access to all the relevant information.
-You need to be able to easily listen to your audience, analyze their behavior, as well as be able to respond to any mention, question or customer service issue in real time.
+First of all, you will need a good tool to help you manage all of your social media as part of a team so that everyone has access to all the relevant information.
+You need to be able to easily listen to your audience, analyze their behaviour, as well as be able to respond to any mention, question or customer service issue in real-time.
 A good tool can help you do that, particularly if it also has some marketing automation capabilities to help you sort your audience and make sure you never miss any important updates, such as social media management tool Agorapulse, for example.